 You didn’t set out to become a drug addict.
-Whether you started using drugs out of curiosity, or to self-treat some underlying physical or mental condition (pain, depression, schizophrenia), you didn’t want to become so dependent that you couldn’t function without them.
+Whether you started using drugs out of curiosity, or to self-medicate for some underlying physical or mental condition like pain, depression, or anxiety, you didn’t want to become so addicted that you couldn’t function without them.
 If drugs are controlling your life, it’s time to get treatment for your drug addiction at a drug rehab in Texas.

-The problem is that drugs rewire your brain, hijacking its reward center and turning it into an addiction machine: All you care about is getting your next fix.
+The problem is that drugs rewire your brain, hijacking its reward center and turning it into an addiction machine: all you care about is getting your next fix.
 On top of the mental addiction, the physical withdrawal from drugs can be unbearable in some cases.
-Quitting drugs can be the hardest thing you ever do, because you’re fighting your own brain.
+Quitting drugs can be one of the hardest thing you ever do, because you’re fighting your own brain and body.

-One of the reasons that quitting is difficult is withdrawal.
+One of the reasons that ending drug addiction is difficult is the withdrawal process.
 Once drugs have a hook in your brain, to stop using drugs can cause discomfort, even pain.
 This pain can come in many forms and from many different drugs such as Halcion, Darvocet/Darvon, Dexedrine and even Amytal.
 These can vary by type – elevated pulse, sweating, tremors, anxiety, stomach cramps, vomiting or other gastrointestinal upset – and intensity.

-But withdrawal can be controlled, minimized, even prevented, during the first step of drug addiction rehab: detox.
+But withdrawal can be controlled, minimized, even prevented, during the first step of drug rehab in Texas: detox.

 Detox, short for detoxification, means removing all traces of the drug from your system.
 There are two basic drug detox methods currently in use, both of which are safe under proper medical supervision, but which can be risky if you try them on your own.

 But removing the drugs from your system is only the first step.
-During detox medical personnel also evaluate why you are addicted, so it can be treated in the next phase: drug addiction treatment.
+During rehab, detox specialists and medical personnel also evaluate why you are addicted, so it can be treated in the next phase: drug addiction treatment.

 After detox, the real drug addiction treatment begins.

-- Cognitive behavioral therapy: Your addiction didn’t happen in a vacuum.
+- Cognitive behavioral therapy: Drug addiction doesn’t happen in a vacuum.
 There was a reason you started abusing drugs.
 Sometimes a mental illness can lead to addiction, and sometimes addiction can cause a mental illness.
 CBT – an evidence-based, time-limited psychotherapy – can help you identify and treat the degree of co-morbid disorders, such as mental illness and addiction, if that is the case.

 - Medical monitoring: Just as abusing drugs can put a strain on your body, so can getting off drugs.